 So, here I have made a plan for the future.
 What happens when it gets to be all too much for me alone?
 Who do I hire to help?
 I have chosen to separate tasks into three main categories that make the most natural sense for my business model.

-Section 4: Marketing strategies
+Section 4: Marketing Strategy For Clothing Business

 This section should include…